-About once every two years or so I have an idea for an essay that really makes sense.
-This explains why I did horribly in college where I was expected to write two good essays every week.
+About once every year or so I have an idea for an essay that really makes sense.
+This helps explain why I did horribly in college where I was expected to write two good essays every week.
 Anyway, it gets worse in that most of these essays never even get written.
 Here's a selection of the ideas that I can remember.
 Most of them are negative in one way or another.

 If you'd like to encourage me to write any of these essays, especially if the encouragement looks like cash money, please send me email.